-The Rays came into the day with a nine-game winning streak that looks to be in jeopardy as they enter the ninth trailing the Blue Jays by a pair of runs at Dunedin, Florida.
+The Rays come into the day with a nine-game winning streak that looks to be in jeopardy as they enter the ninth trailing the Blue Jays by a pair of runs at Dunedin, Florida.
 But thanks to the generosity of Toronto relievers, the streak continues at 10—the second longest in franchise history.
 Four runs cross the plate for Tampa Bay on two hits and four walks—the last three of which, from Travis Bergen, force home runs with the bases loaded.
 The Blue Jays can’t respond in the bottom of the ninth and the Rays move into a first-place tie in the AL East with Boston (6-2 losers at Philadelphia).

-This is why the “hold” statistic is worthless: Tyler Chatwood, who started the horrendous ninth for the Blue Jays, is credited with a hold—but also takes the loss for putting on the runners that Bergen ultimately walk in.
+This is why the “hold” statistic is worthless: Tyler Chatwood, who starts the horrendous ninth for the Blue Jays, is credited with a hold—but also takes the loss for putting on the runners that Bergen ultimately walk in.

 Monday, May 24